Trump Appears to Revive Hopes for Singapore Summit with North Korean Leader Kim Jong Un

 North Korea informed its own people of the meeting between Moon and Kim, with reports in state-run media hailing a “new era of reconciliation and unity.”

+Moon apologized to South Korean media Sunday for the delay in releasing details about the meeting, saying he had done so at the North Korean leader’s request, in order to let Kim tell his country first.

-“Panmunjom, the historical land which had once come under global spotlights as a symbol of peace for making a new start of the north-south relations and opening up a new era of reconciliation and unity, witnessed the significant meeting between the top leaders of the north and the south once again after 29 days,” the Korean Central News Agency (KCNA) said.
+“Panmunjom, the historical land which had once come under global spotlights as a symbol of peace for making a new start of the north-south relations and opening up a new era of reconciliation and unity, witnessed the significant meeting between the top leaders of the north and the south once again after 29 days,” North Korea’s Central News Agency (KCNA) said.

 KCNA said Moon signed the visitors’ book in Thongil House where the meeting took place, writing “”Peace and Prosperity of the Korean Peninsula, together with Chairman Kim Jong Un.”